slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 **If it is a browser extension wallet**, such as MetaMask, the only thing you have to pay attention to is the download number and rating in the Chrome web store.
 MetaMask, for example, has more than 10 million downloads and more than 2,000 ratings (though the overall rating is not high).
 Some people might think that the downloads numberand ratings may be inflated.
 Truth to be told, it is very difficult to fake such a large number.

 **The mobile wallet** is similar to the browser extension wallet.
 However, it should be noted that the App Store has different versions for each region.
 Cryptocurrency is banned in Mainland China, so if you downloaded the wallet with your Chinese App Store account, there is only one suggestion: don't use it, change it to another account in a different region such as the US and then re-download it.
-Besides, the correct official website will also lead you to the correct download method (such as imToken, Trust Wallet, etc. It is important for official websites to maintain high  website security.
+Besides, the correct official website will also lead you to the correct download method (such as imToken, OneKey, Trust Wallet, etc. It is important for official websites to maintain high  website security.
 If the official website is hacked, there will be big problems.).

 **If it is a hardware wallet**, it is highly recommended to buy it from the official website.
 Do not buy them from online stores.
 Once you receive the wallet, you should also pay attention to whether the wallet is inact.
 Of course, there are some shenanigans on the packaging that are hard to detect.
 In any case, when using a hardware wallet, you should create the seed phrase and wallet address at least three times from scratch.
 And make sure that they are not repeated.